apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Changing this configuration can reduce CPU usage on an idle system, since periodic tasks gets processed at these intervals.
-On busy servers, this overhead is diminished, since polled events triggers morefrequently.
+On busy servers, this overhead is diminished, since polled events triggers more frequently.
    However, increasing the setting can also introduce additional latency for certain operations, and timed events.
 It's recommended not to touch this setting unless your CPU usage is unacceptable at idle workload.
 Some